fotinidrouma/Pathway-Analysis/README.md

 Results: GraphiteWeb is still computing, must be unzipped

 Changes in 'Pathway Analysis- Main Script':
-1. MinePath discretization method corrections
-2. For genes' significance the z-score is employed (threshold=1.96 corresponding to p-value's threshold 0.05)
+1. For genes' significance the z-score is employed (threshold=1.96 corresponding to p-value's threshold 0.05)
-3. Calculated the scores for each sample and sub-path for MinePath and TAPPA

 Implementation Completed:
 1. MinePath
 2. TAPPA
-3. GraphiteWeb
+3. TEAK
-4. TEAK
+4. HiPathia
-5. DEAP
+5. PRS
-6. PRS
+6. GraphiteWeb
-7. HiPathia
+7. DEAP
 8. SPIA

 Results Calculated (some files are too big for git):